Best Time to Visit Char Dham Yatra: Complete Seasonal Guide for a Meaningful Pilgrimage

 • Badrinath → Joshimath (Narasimha Temple houses Lord Badri)

-How to Plan Char Dham Yatra
+How to Plan Char Dham Yatra?

 Suggested 10-Day Char Dham Yatra Itinerary: